 The retailers claim they will be no more expensive than fitting traditional electric heaters.

-Pros: Can look great, and offer big savings compared to other electric heaters, according to the manufacturers.
+Pros: Can look great, and offer savings compared to conventional electric radiators, according to the manufacturers.

 Biomass boilers and stoves